pavelzw/moderner-cv/README.md

     // custom socials: (icon, link, body)
     // any fontawesome icon can be used: https://fontawesome.com/search
     website: ("link", "https://example.me", "example.me"),
+    image-path: "/my-image.png",
   ),
 )

 // ...
 ```
+### Image

+To add an image to your curriculum vitae, you can a path to that image to the `image-path` parameter (the path should be from the rrot of your project and start with a `/`).
+Here are te additional parameters:
+- `image-height`: size of the image
+- `image-frame-stroke`: stroke of the frame.
+By default is 1pt + the main of the file.
+Can be any stroke value.
+Set to `none` to remove the frame.

 ## Examples